todofixthis/class-registry/docs/advanced_topics.rst

 Registering Classes Automatically
 ---------------------------------
 Tired of having to add the ``register`` decorator to every class that you want to add to a class registry?
 Surely there's a better way!

+The answer is :py:func:`class_registry.base.AutoRegister`!

-ClassRegistry also provides an :py:func:`AutoRegister` metaclass that you can apply to a base class.
-Any non-abstract subclass that extends that base class will be registered automatically.
+Call ``AutoRegister()`` and pass in a registry, and it returns a base class.
+Any non-abstract class that extends from that base class automatically gets added to the registry.

 Here's an example:

 .. code-block:: python

-   from abc import abstractmethod from class_registry import ClassRegistry from class_registry.auto_register import AutoRegister
+   from abc import ABC, abstractmethod from class_registry import ClassRegistry from class_registry.base import AutoRegister

    pokedex = ClassRegistry('element')

-   # Note ``AutoRegister(pokedex)`` used as the metaclass here.
+   # Note ``AutoRegister(pokedex)`` used as a base class here, as well as ``ABC``.
-   class Pokemon(metaclass=AutoRegister(pokedex)):
+   class Pokemon(AutoRegister(pokedex), ABC):
         @abstractmethod
         def get_abilities(self):
             raise NotImplementedError()